 LAND RECOVERY

 As it might be guessed from the name, land recovery focuses on the recovery of abandoned land that will be brought back into sustainable production.
-To do so, the partners of the EWA-BELT Project has been working to i) identify and map abandoned land through reconnaissance surveys aiming to collect and process soil management, cropping systems and socio-economic data (characteristics of agricultural holdings, access to factors of production and the market, etc.), and ii) assess soil fertility traits in selected FFRUs with abandoned lands.
+To do so, the partners of the EWA-BELT Project have been working to i) identify and map abandoned land through reconnaissance surveys aiming to collect and process soil management, cropping systems, and socio-economic data (characteristics of agricultural holdings, access to factors of production and the market, etc.); and ii) assess soil fertility traits in selected FFRUs with abandoned lands.

 In particular

 A “Land Degradation Surveillance Framework (LDSF)” approach was used.
-Sites were selected for setting up of runoff plot experiment for restoration of degraded land and testing of various cover crops and grass strips for controlling soil erosion.
-Soil profiles were excavated in order to describe and classify the types of soils.
-These results are expected to compliment laboratory results on physio- chemical properties for soil collected during the biophysical assessment and assessment of soil fertility traits in selected abandoned crop lands.
+Sites were selected for setting up runoff plot experiments for restoration of degraded land and testing of various cover crops and grass strips for controlling soil erosion.
+Soil profiles were excavated to describe and classify the types of soils.
+These results are expected to complement laboratory results on the physio-chemical properties of soil collected during the biophysical assessment and assessment of soil fertility traits in selected abandoned croplands.

 Partners involved